Skip to main content

 See Setup for the shared dataset used in all examples.

-Use PHRASE to find documents containing tokens in sequence:
+Use the @@ operator with ts_phrase to find documents containing tokens in sequence:

 Both documents contain the phrase "biggest blockbuster" in their descriptions.